Category Archives: Software

 The historical way to simulate protected properties was to use a lexically-scoped WeakMap of instances to properties (or, more efficiently, to a protected-state object).

 The “legacy” lexically-scoped WeakMap approach is more like trusted-class access.
-A method at any class level can access any type of instance stored in the WeakMap, even it’s a less-or-differently-derived instance.
+A method at any class level can access any type of instance stored in the WeakMap, even if it’s a less-or-differently-derived instance.
+C++ has a similar concept called a friend class.

 “Insider” Properties